How To Sell Loose Diamonds At The Best Offer

 1. Do due diligence of the buyer

 To get the best offer, you need to work with a professional.
-The only way to find out is by looking at a buyer closely and ensuring that they have the right certificates for the job.
+The only way to find out is by looking at a buyer closely and ensuring they have the right certificates for the job.
 Working with a quack will only lead to getting an amount that is way lower than your gem’s quality.

 2. Never sell under pressure

 Never be in a rush to sell your diamond.
 Think through your decision, take time to come to terms with the loose diamonds’ value, and then approach the buyer.
-Remember also that you don’t have to sell immediately; you can shop around for other buyers to get the best deal.
+Remember that you don’t have to sell immediately; you can shop around for other buyers to get the best deal.

 3. Carry supporting documents